 A potter’s wheel is used to shape round dishes, pots, and vases.
 Other common methods include hand-layering coils of clay to create forms or hand-building three-dimensional objects from thin slabs of clay.

 3 Bisque firing

-Unglazed pieces of pottery are fired at temperatures of between 600 and 950℃ (1112 and 1742℉), which hardens them and makes them easier to glaze.
+Unglazed pieces of pottery are fired at temperatures between 600℃ and 950℃ , which hardens them and makes them easier to glaze.

-The surface of the pottery is coated with a glaze which after firing, serves the purpose of decorating and hardening the piece.
+The surface of the pottery is coated with a glaze that vitrifies when fired, producing a layer of glass over the piece.

 5 Kiln firing

-The length of time and temperature of firing depend on the piece's clay or glaze type.
-After the ceramic has been fired and hardened, it is complete.
+The length of time and temperature of firing varies depending on the type of clay and the glaze applied.
+After the piece has been fired and hardened, it is complete.

-Blue and white pottery (called sometsuke in Japanese) is made by painting designs on white bisque fired pottery with a cobalt-rich pigment known as gosu or zaffer.
-It is then coated with a transparent glaze and glaze fired.
-This technique has been used in China since the Yuan Dynasty (around the 12th century).
+Blue and white porcelain (sometsuke) is made by painting blue underglaze decorations on white bisque-fired pottery using a cobalt-rich pigment known as zaffer (gosu).
+The piece is then coated with a transparent glaze and fired.
+This technique for making blue and white porcelain has been used in China since around the twelfth century during the Yuan Dynasty.

-The most notable aspect of Hasami yaki is the beauty of its white porcelain and quasi-transparent indigo blue gosu porcelain.
+The most notable aspect of Hasami ware is the beauty of its white porcelain and quasi-transparent indigo blue gosu porcelain.
 Also this craft has kurawanka bowls, sake export bottles and break resistant tableware.

 The clay used in Mashiko ware is rich in silicic acid and iron with a high plasticity, making it easy to shape and highly fire-resistant.
 Unlike other potteries, no extra ingredients are added to the clay which is the secret behind the thick texture.